Montgomery is one of the most important historic cities in the United States.

 It currently serves as the seat of the state governor and high dignitaries from the executive wing.

-Other notable historical events featuring the State Capital include the famous Selma march which culminated at this building.
+Other notable historical events featuring the State Capital include the famous Selma march.

 The in-house museum amply depicts the building's historical legacy with displays about its role in Alabama politics.

-The building is an architectural marvel featuring rich elements of the Beaux-Arts movement along with the Greek Revival style.
+The building is an architectural marvel featuring rich elements of the Beaux-Arts movement and the Greek Revival style.

 The famous landscape artist Frederick Law Olmsted carefully manicured the beautiful grounds surrounding the main building.